How can I protect myself against scams on Black Friday and Cyber Monday?

 Scammers might be able to access your financial information by hacking into websites that store your financial data.
 One way to help protect yourself is by making passwords harder to guess.
 For example, you might choose a different password for every site and change your passwords regularly.
 A complex password, such as one that combines lowercase and capital letters, numbers, and symbols, is often much harder to hack than a simple one like your dog’s name plus your birth date.

-If you are the victim of a Black Friday or Cyber Monday scam, or identity theft, reach out to a Rocket Lawyer On Call® attorney today.
+If you are the victim of a Black Friday or Cyber Monday scam, or identity theft, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.